IDEAL - Individual differences in early foreign language learning

 Project description

-This project focuses on the individuality of pupils' early foreign language learning by following their English language learning from grade 1 to grade 3.
-The project aims to investigate how students' language skills and affective factors develop during this period and what factors influence this development.
+The IDEAL project focuses on individual differences among pupils in early foreign language teaching by following their English language learning from Grade 1 through Grade 3.
+The aim of the project is to explore how pupils’ language proficiency and affective factors (such as language self-concept, self-efficacy, and language attitudes) develop, and which factors are associated with this development.

 Click on the link below to subscribe to the IDEAL newsletter.
 In the newsletter, we will keep you up to date with the latest news and research progress.
 Read the privacy policy of the newsletter below.